You know that collagen is crucial for supple skin. You may even know that it is needed for joint health.*

 This explains why many people use supplemental collagen to support various body systems.
 And some kinds of collagen supplements are superior to others, one of the most useful being a form called collagen peptides.

 A poorly functioning gut wall, known as a leaky gut, can provoke the type of disordered immune response that can, in turn, lead to all sorts of health issues.
-The amino acids in collagen quite literally seal the leak, or perforations, by supporting cellular health and tissue growth, says Amy Meyers, MD.
+Collagen is beneficial to gut health "because it contains large amounts of the amino acids glycine, glutamine and proline which can be beneficial to the intestinal tract," according to the Flushing Hospital Medical Center in Queens NY.†

 At this point, it appears that collagen types II and V play the biggest roles in immune health.*